voxpupuli/puppet-icinga2/README.md

 #### Defined type: `icinga2::object::scheduleddowntime`

 ##### `ensure`
-Set to present enables the endpoint object, absent disables it.
+Set to present enables the scheduleddowntime object, absent disables it.
 Defaults to `present`

 ##### `host_name`
 The name of the host this comment belongs to.